Stefan-Knapik/ME495_Artificial_Life_Repo/README.md

 https://youtu.be/Scpsa_iSDLs

 ## Evolve morphology and behavior concurrently (using a parallel hill climber)
-This branch of the repository explores the genetic optimization of creature morphologies and behaviors.
+This branch of the repository explores the genetic optimization of creature morphologies and behaviors for locomotion in the negative x-direction.

 The random design initializations follow the same strategy as the branch for assignment 7.